StefanoBelli/xxtelebot/README.md

  * @foxcpp, who given me a lot of advices for CMake! (issue #16)

+ * @mandlm, PR #21, use this library within your CMake project

 ### Issues
 You are welcome to open issues, do it without freaking out and/or insults, attach your code (take care of your **token**), and what is not going well.